Home » Career Guidance » How To Prepare For Personal Interviews

 Personal interviews are a means of two-way communication between the recruiter and the candidate in which a meaningful conversation leads to a productive understanding and contract between the two.

-Now, if you are still wondering what the above technical definition of personal interview meaning?
+Now, if you are still wondering what the above technical definition of a personal interview means?
 How to face personal interviews?
 Why do companies conduct them?
 And most importantly, how to crack them, we are here to resolve your doubts.

-The purpose of your CV is to show your interviewer why you are the best person for this job.
-Your CV is the first to the interviewer representing your candidature.
+The purpose of your resume is to show your interviewer why you are the best person for this job.
+Your resume is the first to the interviewer representing your candidature.
 This is the first impression for you to get the job.
-And remember – The First Impression is the Last Impression.
-If a person is inattentive in making their CV, they have many chances to lose the job in the CV Screening round.
-Making CVs well is also important because it reflects you as a tentative employee for the company.
+And remember – a resume is different than a CV.
+If a person is inattentive in making their resume, they have many chances to lose the job in the resume Screening round.
+Making the resume well is also important because it reflects you as a tentative employee for the company.

 For example, if you are going for a marketing job, you can highlight your travel hobby, but if you are going for operations, you should not highlight it.
 Depending on the different job requirements, you can change your CV and make it even more effective by emphasizing the pointers relevant to the employee during the PI round.